robertdebock/learn-terraform/BASIC/13-ci-cd-concepts.md

 A typical repository uses either providers directly or modules.
 The repository contains all information required to build the infrastructure.
 (Except sensitive values such as usernames and password.)

 By applying (`terraform apply`) the Terraform code, your environment will be modified.
 If you setup CI/CD, you have the benefit of automatic changes, but the drawback of unexpected (automatic) changes happening to your environment.

+## Questions

+1. Do you have some form of CI/CD on repositories containing Terraform code?
+2. What do you see as the most important benefit of CI/CD?

+## Solution

 Here is an example for BitBucket: